Ruby (Kaiser Chiefs song)

 "Ruby" is a song by English indie rock band Kaiser Chiefs.
-It was released in the United States on 29 January 2007 and in the United Kingdom on 5 February as the lead single from their second studio album, Yours Truly, Angry Mob (2007).
+It was released in the United States on 29 January 2007 and the United Kingdom on 5 February as the lead single from their second studio album, Yours Truly, Angry Mob (2007).
 It became the band's first British number-one single on 25 February 2007 and ended 2007 as the year's 10th-biggest-selling single in the UK, with total sales of 313,765.
-As of September 2016, it has sold over 600,000 copies in the UK as stated by the British Phonographic Industry (BPI).
+As of July 2026, it has sold over 1,800,000 copies in the UK as stated by the British Phonographic Industry (BPI).
 In the US, it charted at number seven the Billboard Triple A chart, becoming the band's highest-charting hit in the US.
 "Ruby" was voted number 13 on the Triple J Hottest 100 of 2007, Australia's largest annual music poll.

 A video single of the song was released in the US at Best Buy stores on 13 March 2007, two weeks before the album was released there, and featured a live version of "Everything Is Average Nowadays" and the B-side "Admire You" (released on the UK 7-inch version).

 Content

 Speaking about the song lead singer Ricky Wilson said that Ruby "is super cool, totally unapproachable" and that "there was a girl like that at school".
-Andrew White said, "[I]t's not really about anyone" and "if you know someone called Ruby, it's about them".
-In a 2022 TikTok video, Nick Hodgson revealed that the song was about his family pet, a black Labrador named Ruby.
-He also revealed that the song was originally written on a piano.
+Guitarist Andrew White said, "[I]t's not really about anyone" and "if you know someone called Ruby, it's about them".
+In a 2022 TikTok video, former drummer and the song's backing vocalist and co-writer Nick Hodgson revealed that the song was about his family pet, a black Labrador named Ruby.